freshtilledsoil/aux-curriculum/ux-1-user-research-and-interviewing.md

 * The final user type/industry you selected and your recommendations for next steps in exploring a problem you identified in your interviews/research.

-* A framework for conducting a research process and an explanation of why you’ve made An outline of the most important things learned from the process about the skills of user research and interviewing.
+* A framework for conducting a research process and an explanation of why you’ve designed the framework this way.

+* An outline of the most important things learned from the process about the skills of user research and interviewing.

 ## Timeline